 Kavita Sharma, MD, a pain management expert at Manhattan Pain & Sports Associates, agrees that support is one of the main features to look for in running shoes.
 She adds that it’s also important to buy shoes that are cushioned because “the cushion is important to avoid micro-trauma to the joints, especially in patients who already have knee pain.”
 Along with supportive and cushioned insoles, she also suggests choosing a pair that feels flexible and lightweight on your feet.

 In addition to improving your shoe choice, Dr. Sutera recommends implementing lifestyle changes that can help ease knee pain even further.
 These include using orthotic inserts or insoles in your shoes that provide extra shock absorption, cushioning, and arch support, along with alternating shoe types throughout the week.
 “Always use shoes that are appropriate for [the activity you’re doing],” Dr Sutera says.
 “Don’t use your workout sneakers for day to day use, because they’ll wear out faster.”

-With these doctor recommendations in mind, we’ve outlined five of the best running shoes for bad knees, below.
+With these doctor recommendations in mind, we’ve outlined five of the best running shoes for bad knees available to shop on Amazon, below.
 If you think your old, worn-out, or unsupportive shoes are the culprit of your pain, now’s the perfect time to upgrade your running shoes to meet these doctor-approved guidelines—so you can start feeling better with every step.